bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

   - `nacstat`, for reconstructions without attenuation correction of static data.

 Further details regarding reconstruction are in the `_pet.json` file.
-If multiple reconstructions of the data are made with the same type, a number MAY be appended to the label, for example `recon-acdyn1` and `recon-acdyn2`.
+If multiple reconstructions of the data are made with the same type of reconstruction, a number MAY be appended to the label, for example `recon-acdyn1` and `recon-acdyn2`.